NikV/esc_goat/README.md

 - The one function to rule them all: esc_goat()
 - Also Includes a Goat mode
-- Also includes a Hello Goat part
+- Also bundled with "Hello Goat".
+A next generation plugin

 # License